When we got up this morning, I was pleasantly surprised by temps just

 inches deep over gravel and small round river rock.
 On the other side I decide to leave the

 sandals on since the next crossing doesn’t look very far on my map.
-Along the way first I come to a small
+Along the way I come to a small

 river at Big Bluff Hole.
 Which today